BookTrust

 BookTrust is a UK children's reading charity dedicated to getting children reading.

 The charity works across England, Wales and Northern Ireland – its head office is in Leeds, England.

 BookTrust was founded in 1921 by Hugh Walpole, Stanley Unwin, Maurice Marston and Harold Macmillan.

-The Queen Consort is BookTrust's patron.
+The Queen is BookTrust's patron.
 In 2011, she took over the role from the Duke of Edinburgh who stood down after a number of years.
 BookTrust's president is Sir Michael Morpurgo, the award-winning author of over 120 books for children, including War Horse.
 The charity's chief executive is Diana Gerald, who took over from Viv Bird in early 2015.

 History

 In 1921, BookTrust (formerly the Society of Bookmen) was founded by authors Hugh Walpole and John Galsworthy, publishers Stanley Unwin and Maurice Marston and politician Harold Macmillan.

 At one of the society's early meetings in 1924, it was proposed that a National Book Council should be formed; the first meeting of the newly formed National Book Council took place in Eastbourne on 11 September 1924.

 In 1969, BookTrust's then Chief Executive, Martyn Goff, secured funding from the Arts Council.
 This allowed the charity to move in new directions.
 Ultimately this paved the way for BookTrust to manage several established literary prizes, including the Baileys Women's Prize for Fiction (formerly The Orange Prize for Fiction) and the Sunday Times Short Story Award.
 The charity now focuses on books for children and one of its current prizes is the Blue Peter Book Awards.

 In a bid to demonstrate and champion the benefits of reading from a young age, Bookstart was created in 1992 by the charity in partnership with libraries and health visitors.